barahona-research-group/PyGenStability/README.md

 ## Using the code

 The code is simple to run with the default settings.
-We can import the run and plotting functions, input our graph (of type scipy.csgraph), and then plot the results in a summary figure presenting different partition quality measures across scales (values of MS cost function, number of communities, etc.) with indication of optimal scales.
+We can input our graph (of type scipy.csgraph), run a scan in scales with a chosen Markov Stability construcotr and plot the results in a summary figure presenting different partition quality measures across scales (values of MS cost function, number of communities, etc.) with indication of optimal scales.

 ```
-from pygenstability import run, plotting
+import pygenstability as pgs
-results = run(graph)
+results = pgs.run(graph)
-plotting.plot_scan(results)
+pgs.plot_scan(results)
 ```

 Altough it is enforced in the code, it is advised to set environement variables